Orthopedic Surgery Dismissal

 Items that may have been sent home:

-o Buprenex is a narcotic pain medication that doesn?t block pain, but instead helps your cat to disassociate from the pain.
+- Buprenex is a narcotic pain medication that doesn't block pain but instead helps your cat to disassociate from the pain.
 This lasts 8-10 hours, and so must be given at least twice daily.
 This is not effective if swallowed, it must be squirted on the gums or under the tongue, or can also be given as a subcutaneous injection.

-o Please give any pain medications as directed until gone as cats do not tend to show signs of pain, but that does not mean they don?t feel it.
+- Please give any pain medications as directed until gone as cats do not tend to show signs of pain, but that does not mean they don't feel it.

-o If antibiotics were dispensed, please give these as directed until gone.
-Bone infection can become very serious, so please do not stop giving them early.
+- If antibiotics were dispensed, please give these as directed until gone.
+Bone infections can become very serious, so please do not stop giving them early.
 If you cannot get them in, let us know, as most antibiotics can be given in alternative modes of delivery.

 If you have any questions or concerns, please do not hesitate to call us at All Feline Hospital at 402-467-2711 or firstname.lastname@example.org